biancavn/biancavn/README.md

 - 📚 I'm in the third year of UFRN's Bachelor of Information Technology
 - 👩‍🎓 I'm a computer science technician from IFRN
 - 💻 I have experience with languages like C++, Java, HTML, JavaScript, SQL and Python
-- 🌱 Currently learning C#
+- 🌱 Currently learning Python
 - 📫 How to reach me: biancavianacosta@outlook.com

 <!---